 A fair few places in Lebanon aren’t safe for travel.
 That’s very clear.
 Everywhere else – though you should be careful – is open for business!

-- Celebratory gunfire is common – to speeches, victories, political demonstrations.
+- Celebratory gunfire is common – to speeches, victories, and political demonstrations.
 If you hear it, head into a building!

 - Stay aware of the security situation – watch TV, listen to the radio, check Twitter, whatever – things can change quickly.